 Will explore how gender and gender roles impact on participation in major social institutions such as family, church, work, politics and education.
 Impact of gender role socialization across the life-span will be explored.
 Also listed as SWK 360.
-(Offered in spring of even academic years.)
+(Offered in spring.)